18F/uswds-jekyll/pages/training/free-online-training.md

 layout: page
 ---

-SCINet regularly hosts virtual events for USDA ARS scientists and collaborators.
-Information on how to attend these events can be found on the [Upcoming Training Events page](https://scinet.usda.gov/training/training_event).

-Additionally, there are a number of free resources available to ARS scientists via sites such as Coursera and AgLearn.
+There are a number of free resources available to ARS scientists via sites such as Coursera and AgLearn.

 *A big thank you to Sara Duke and Kathy Yeater, Plains Area Statisticians, for assembling the vast majority of the following online training offerings!*

+Additionally, SCINet regularly hosts virtual trainings for USDA ARS scientists and collaborators.
+In addition to the training resources list on this page, take a look at the [SCINet Learning Path](https://scinet.usda.gov/training/learningpath) and the [upcoming training events](https://scinet.usda.gov/training/training_event).

 ### Table of Contents
 * [How to Access Training on Different Platforms](#how-to-access-training-on-different-platforms)